10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 How to choose the best sofa bed for your home

-We've compiled a quick checklist of what to look for when shopping for a sofa bed below, and the first up is deciding which type of sofa bed is the right fit for your home.
+I've compiled a checklist of what to look for when shopping for a sofa bed below, but, first, it's useful to understand some basic sofa bed terminology.

 Sofa beds come in two main designs.
 There are pull-out sofa beds that hide a concertina bedframe and folded mattress underneath removable seat cushions, and click-clack sofa beds where the sofa seat and backrest fold flat and lock into position (with click-clack noise) to become the sleeping surface.
-Each style has its pros and cons which we've broken down below.
+I've broken down the main pros and cons of each style below.

 The Roma sofa bed from Habitat extended in a small living room